-Today, we are doing a complete review of the Ninebot Max G30P.
-We will carefully go through everything about this scooter, and take a detailed look at every spec, feature, nook and cranny, but also a more big-picture view of the results and benefits this scooter provides for its owners, and when it might be a great choice.
+Today, we are doing the complete Ninebot Max G30P review.
+We will carefully go through everything about this scooter, and take a detailed look at every spec, feature, nook and cranny, but also a more big-picture view of the results and benefits this scooter provides for its owners, and when it might be a great choice for you.

 Ninebot Max Review

 The Ninebot Max has implemented much of the wisdom of the Xiaomi models in the form of practical features, wise engineering choices, and bug and redundancy reductions.
 The low defect rate and high quality make it extremely popular and adored by owners, and today it is arguably the most popular commuter scooter in the world.

 Ninebot Max overview

 The Ninebot Max is loved by its masses of owners because it is, ultimately, a simple scooter to be chosen and loved.
 It feels like the team behind it has made some strategic decisions and specialized the scooter, so its advantages make it an obvious choice for many.

 Would-be owners only need to make one decision – would they sacrifice some portability for great range and established quality?
 Anyone willing to make that tradeoff (and scooter choice always involves a tradeoff) is usually very happy with the Ninebot Max.

 This scooter is in a uniquely favorable position, probably the most privileged scooter model ever.
 It practically has both the Xiaomi and the Ninebot textbooks at its disposal, and it takes full advantage of that.
 No other scooter in the world right now has that much wisdom built into it.
 Since Xiaomi and other Ninebot models have been sold in the millions, and used by ride-sharing companies also in the millions, that gives the Ninebot Max a great edge compared to other models.